AyeCode/userswp/readme.txt

 == Changelog ==

+= 1.2.64 - TBD =
+* Registration form titles with non-ASCII characters mangled by the activator - FIXED

 = 1.2.63 - 2026-05-11 =
 * Consider form ID in register nonce for more security - FIXED/SECURITY
 * Display error message for strong password in register form - FIXED